fancox/fansoffan/README.md

 # kitten
-A basic template project that can be used for any web application.
-It uses [react-coast](https://github.com/stockwatcher/react-coast), node, and express.
+A basic template project that can be used to build any simple web application.

 ##Installation Instructions:##